Skip to main content

 With prediabetes, your body may be producing less insulin, your insulin sensitivity may be decreasing, or a combination of both.
 Insulin regulates the level of blood glucose helping your body turn carbohydrates into energy.
 Having high blood glucose puts you at risk for developing some long-term effects associated with diabetes such as blindness, damage to nerves and kidneys, and circulatory system problems.

-The CDC-recognized National Diabetes Prevention Program has helped many people make healthy lifestyle changes to reverse prediabetes and prevent Type 2 diabetes.
-Consider finding a program near you.
+The Centers for Disease Control and Prevention's National Diabetes Prevention Program has helped many people make healthy lifestyle changes to reverse prediabetes and prevent Type 2 diabetes.
+Consider finding a CDC-recognized program near you.
 Everyone with prediabetes can slow the disease progression by following these strategies:

-• Aim for a small amount of weight loss, if necessary (5 to 7% of your current body weight).
+• If you’re BMI falls into the overweight or obese range, aim for a small amount of weight loss (5% to 7% of your current body weight).

-• Eat a balanced diet including fruits, vegetables, whole grains, protein foods and calcium-rich foods.
+• Follow a balanced eating pattern that includes fruits, vegetables, whole grains, lean protein foods and low-fat or fat-free dairy products.

 • Work with a registered dietitian nutritionist to help you make lasting healthy habits.